Udiit18/Non-destructive-fruit-ripeness-analysis-using-fluorescence-spectroscopy-and-RGB-image-processing/README.md

-# FruitRipeness
+# Non-destructive-fruit-ripeness-analysis-using-fluorescence-spectroscopy-and-RGB-image-processing

 ## Overview

-FruitRipeness is a data analysis project focused on non-destructive assessment of fruit maturity using fluorescence spectroscopy and RGB image analysis.
+This is a data analysis project focused on non-destructive assessment of fruit maturity using fluorescence spectroscopy and RGB image analysis.